Storage and handling of flammable goods

 There are many rules that deal with the storage of hazardous substances.
 The overarching law is the Fire and Explosion Protection Act, with an associated regulation called “Regulations on the Handling of Hazardous Substances”.

-How flammable goods are stored and handled often varies from place to place, depending on who owns the building and what internal routines are in place.
+How flammable goods are stored and handled often varies from place to place, depending on who owns the building and what internal routines that exists.
 In many cases, there is a lack of common understanding and good coordination between owner and user, which can lead to unsafe solutions.
 It is therefore important that both owner and user cooperate and have clear routines on how flammable goods should be handled.

 Last ned veilederen og lær mer om brannfarlig vare!